merakleee/BUILD-IT-API-FETCHING/README.md

   }
 }
 ```

 ---

 ### Parallel vs Sequential Requests

-Sequential requests wait for one HTTP call to finish before starting the text, which is simpler but slower.
+Sequential requests wait for one HTTP call to finish before starting the next, which is simpler but slower.
 Parallel requests start several calls at the same time.
-Promise.all runs promises in parallel and only succeeds if every one succeeds, while Promise.allSettled also runs them in parallel
-but always gives you a result array showing which calls passed or failed.
+Promise.all runs promises in parallel and only succeeds if every one succeeds, while Promise.allSettled also runs them in parallel but always gives you a result array showing which calls passed or failed.

 ```mermaid
 flowchart TD